Dave1975-spring/RPNV_Calculator/README.md

 ### HOW IT WORKS:

 Use the arrow keys to move the cursor on the desired button then hit SPACE bar to push the button.
 All the implemented functions can be used in this way.
+Mouse is also supported.
 Some functions has a keyboard shortcut:
 - all numbers can be used
 - all the four basic operation: + - * /
 - the ENTER key works as the ENTER button on the calculator